dragonworx/file-format/README.md

 `file-format` converts objects to and from Blobs, Base64, or ArrayBuffers with the freedom to shape things as a JSON object.
 This is useful for packing complex types of data into a single file for your applications file format, or bundling resource fetched over a network.

+> This library is primarily designed for **Browser** / **Electron** usage, though Node usage is possible for Node versions higher than 15.7.

-> Designed for **Browser** usage, though Node support should be possible if required (recommended to Fork or submit feature request). `Blob` support is poor/non-existent in older version of Node (< v15).
+> `Blob` support is poor/non-existent in older version of Node (< v15.7) - see the [Blob Node compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Blob#browser_compatibility) info.
+Use a polyfill like [cross-blob](https://www.npmjs.com/package/cross-blob) if required.

 ## Install